 We are close, but we aren’t done yet.
 This is what I want my finished image to look like after I have used my stencil, so we need to create a negative of this.

 Repeat the Slice step from above.
-From the Layers menu on the right side, select the two images and click on Slice.
+From the Layers menu on the right side, select the two images and tap on Slice.
 When you drag the square away you will see that you are left with a positive and a negative of your design.
 The negative is the stencil.

 This stencil was cut using my Cricut Explore Air 2 and a scrap piece of Cricut Vinyl.

-Debra says
+Debra

 I have a Cricket and I just love it.
 It’s so fun for crafty ideas.
 Thanks for sharing this with us at Funtastic Friday!

-Katie says
+Katie

 I’m so glad I was able to help!

-DAPHNE HARNUM says
+DAPHNE HARNUM

 HI I watched your video on glass etching and found it to be very informative.
 Just wondering if you know if I can do this on my expressions machine?

-Katie says
+Katie

 Do you mean cut a stencil with vinyl?
 I don’t have any experience with the Expressions machine so I couldn’t tell you how.
 But you should be able too.
 Thanks Daphne!

-Teri Ziegler says
+Teri Ziegler

 Can these stencils be used over and over again?
 Is there a way to make a permanent stencil of something you would make often?
 If so, what would you make it out of?
 Vinyl or something harder and studier?